 Canham, C. (Creator), Cavalieri, O. Y. (Creator), Setterfield, S. (Creator), Freestone, F. (Creator) & Hutley, L. B. (Creator).
 (19 Feb 2020).
 Effect of elevated magnesium sulfate on two riparian tree species potentially impacted by mine site contamination.
 The University of Western Australia. https://doi.org/10.26182/5e61d3ad6a460

-This project is being led by Professor Lindsay Hutley from Charles Darwin University (CDU).
-Professor Hutley will be assisted by researchers from CDU, the University of Western Australia and the Supervising Scientist Branch of the Department of the Environment and Energy and by the Gundjeihmi Aboriginal Corporation.
+This project was led by Professor Lindsay Hutley from Charles Darwin University (CDU).
+Professor Hutley was assisted by researchers from CDU, The University of Western Australia and the Supervising Scientist Branch of the Department of Agriculture, Water and the Environment.

 Lindsay Hutley, Charles Darwin University